Unsupervised Speech Enhancement using Dynamical Variational Auto-Encoders: Introduction

 The rest of the paper is organized as follows.
 Section~\ref{sec:dvae} presents the technical background of DVAE models and their application to speech signals modeling.
 Section~\ref{sec:se} presents the proposed DVAE-based speech enhancement algorithm.
 Section~\ref{sec:experiments} presents a series of experiments conducted with the three example DVAE models and their comparison with several state-of-the-art supervised and unsupervised speech enhancement methods.
-This includes cross-dataset experiments that investigate the generalization capabilities of the methods to unseen types of noise, which, we believe, is an important contribution of the paper.
+This includes cross-dataset experiments that investigate the generalization capabilities of the methods to unseen types of noise.
 Section~\ref{sec:conclusion} concludes the paper.